gatblau/onix/man/docs/concept_users.md

 Depending on the authentication method selected, **users** can be stored in:

 1. The Onix database, when using [Basic Access Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+These users are referred to as *local users*.
 2. An external system, when using [OpenId Connect](https://en.wikipedia.org/wiki/OpenID_Connect).
+These users are referred to as *external users*.

 ## Local Users